Harry L. Carrico: Loving v. Commonwealth

 Justice Carrico was the author of the Virginia Supreme Court's unanimous 1966 opinion in Loving v.
 Commonwealth, upholding Virginia's miscegenation statutes.
 Richard Loving and his wife, Mildred Loving, had been convicted of living together as husband and wife without being legally married, since their Washington, D.C. interracial marriage was not recognized by the Commonwealth of Virginia.
 Both were sentenced to one year in prison for miscegenation, but their sentence was suspended on the condition that they leave the Commonwealth of Virginia and not return for 25 years together.
 They appealed the case to the Virginia Supreme Court.

-Because in 1956 The United States Supreme Court upheld Virginia's anti-miscegenation law by refusing to accept a challenge to it in Naim v.
-Naim, the Virginia Supreme Court of Appeals could not rule that the law was a violation of the U.S. Constitution since lower courts are not allowed to overrule the United States Supreme Court.
-Justice Carrico's opinion merely reiterates the arguments used in "Pace versus the State of Alabama" (1883) and "Plessy versus Ferguson" (1896) two United States Supreme Court decisions that had not been overturned prior to 1966, although "Brown v The Board of Education Of Topeka, Kansas" (1954) seemed to signal an end to the "separate but equal" doctrine established by the Supreme in Plessy.
-Many view Carrico's opinion upholding Virginia's segregationist and unconstitutional statute as obstructionist but it has not been established that Carrico, as a white jurist, arrived at his conclusions out of racial animosity towards African-Americans.
-Nevertheless, for many, the implication of racism from Carrico's opinion is hard to avoid given what appears to be his deliberate refusal to follow Supreme Court precedent, and indeed, Carrico's opinion was promptly and unanimously overruled by the United States Supreme Court.